Elder-Jonathan/ePortfolio/CPSC 1230 - Data Structures/README.md

 # CPSC 1230 - Data Structures

-This is the Data Structures and Algorithms course in the Bachelor of Computer Science program at Auburn, and is one of the cornerstone courses for the curriculum.
-In this course, you will learn about developing programs that use data structures and collections to efficiently store data.
-Emphasis will be placed on the interplay between effective data structures and efficient algorithms.
+This is the Data Structures and Algorithms course as apart of the Bachelor of Computer Science program at Auburn University, and is one of the cornerstone courses for the curriculum.
+In this course, I learned about developing programs that use data structures and collections to efficiently store data.
+Emphasis was placed on the interplay between effective data structures and efficient algorithms.

 ## Course Outcomes
 By the end of this course, you should be able to: